zackmcnulty/Shea-Brown-Lab/RNN_latent_structure/learning_materials/Hyak_Notes.md

 ## Types of Nodes

 - **Log-on Nodes**: When you initially SSH into hyak when you log on, this is the node you start with.
 It handles all the basic operations allowing you to navigate through Hyak, submit jobs, and request access to other nodes.
-These do NOT have a lot of computing power, and should not be used for anything beyond these simple tasks
+These do NOT have a lot of computing power, and should not be used for anything beyond these simple tasks.
+TThese nodes have access to the internet and thus are helpful for file transfers, using git, etc.

 - **Build Nodes**: These are nodes that all users have access to.
 They are set aside to help install needed software packages and compile code.
 Because they are often quick to obtain, they are also helpful for testing (in interactive mode; see below) whether your code runs on small samples and do some possible debugging.
 However, no large computations should be performed on these nodes.
-These nodes have access to the internet and thus are helpful for file transfers, using git, etc.
+These nodes have access to the internet and thus are helpful for file transfers, using git, downloading/building source code (their main purpose), etc.
     - To get access to a build node, use the command: `srun -p build --nodes 1 --pty /bin/bash`

 - **Compute Nodes**: This is what you are really paying for.
 These are the nodes with a ton of computational power that you want to be running your large jobs on.
 You only have unrestricted access to the nodes your group